rajkothari634/SOLID-Implementation/README.md

 ## 📫 Stay Connected

 This project is part of my **System Design Newsletter**.
-Subscribe here to get in-depth breakdowns of how real systems are built: [Insert your newsletter link]
+Subscribe here to get in-depth breakdowns of how real systems are built: [https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7351630135135002625]

 ---